laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

 ```

-Of note here: our origin is our S3 bucket, our root object is `index.html`, we restrict access to the S3 bucket by
+Of note here: the origin is our S3 bucket, our root object is `index.html`, we restrict access to the S3 bucket by
-specifying an `aws_cloudfront_origin_access_control` such that only cloudfront can access it, we enforce SSL, and we set
+specifying an `aws_cloudfront_origin_access_control` such that only Cloudfront can access it, we enforce SSL, and we set
-up our cache properties (TTL, compression).
+up the cache properties (TTL, compression).

-So, this means that all requests must be routed through cloudfront - accessing our bucket via the bucket url will result in a
+So, this means that all requests must be routed through Cloudfront - accessing the S3 bucket via the bucket url will result in a
 rejected request.
-HTTP requests will be redirected to https.
+HTTP requests will be redirected to HTTPS.
 Content is cached for as long as possible - the only time we want
-the cache to be invalidated is upon a new deployment (you'll see later that our CI/CD pipeline invalidates the
+the cache to be invalidated is when a new deployment occurs (you'll see later that the CI/CD pipeline invalidates the
 distribution when deploying changes).

 Via Google's Lighthouse tool, this configuration was evaluated with a 100/100 for performance.
 Not too shabby.